-- (1) Based on 33,527,146 shares of our Common Stock issued and outstanding as of March 7, 2017.
-Pursuant to Exchange Act Rule 13d-3(d)(1), shares of Common Stock of which a person has the right to acquire beneficial ownership at any time by May 6, 2017 are deemed outstanding and beneficially owned by the person for the purpose of computing the number of shares and percentage beneficially owned by such person, but are not deemed outstanding for purposes of computing the percentage beneficially owned by any other person. - (2) Includes unvested shares of restricted Common Stock as of March 7, 2017.
+(1) Based on 33,868,583 shares of our Common Stock issued and outstanding as of March 5, 2018.
+Pursuant to Exchange Act Rule 13d-3(d)(1), shares of Common Stock of which a person has the right to acquire beneficial ownership at any time by May 4, 2018 are deemed outstanding and beneficially owned by the person for the purpose of computing the number of shares and percentage beneficially owned by such person, but are not deemed outstanding for purposes of computing the percentage beneficially owned by any other person.

+(2) Includes unvested shares of restricted Common Stock as of March 5, 2018.
 The holders have the sole right to vote such shares of restricted Common Stock.

-Does not include unearned performance stock units or performance stock units that have been earned but remain subject to time-based vesting. - (3) Reflects shares of Common Stock that were issuable upon the vesting of certain restricted stock units (RSUs), the receipt of which has been deferred pursuant to our Director Compensation Plan (as defined below) until the individual ceases to be a member of our Board; and for all directors other than Ms. Nazemetz, does not include 1,602 shares of Common Stock underlying unvested RSUs. - (4) Jamie G. Pierson resigned as Executive Vice President and Chief Financial Officer of the Company effective December 31, 2016.
+(3) Reflects shares of Common Stock that were issuable upon the vesting of certain restricted stock units (RSUs), the receipt of which has been deferred pursuant to our Director Compensation Plan (as defined below) until the individual ceases to be a member of our Board.